-(1) The oil should be changed at these intervals, unless oil analysis results exceed the allowable limits.
-The frequency of changes will depend on the system cleanliness.
-(2) Oil analysis should be done at these intervals as a minimum; the frequency of analysis will depend on system cleanliness.
-(3) The oil filter(s) on a minimum must be changed at these intervals or annually if not run continuously.
-However, the oil filter(s) must be changed if the oil filter differential exceeds 12 psi or oil analysis requires it.
+- (1) The oil should be changed at these intervals unless oil analysis results exceed the allowable limits.
+The frequency of changes will depend on the system cleanliness. - (2) Oil analysis should be done at these intervals as a minimum; the frequency of analysis will depend on system cleanliness. - (3) The oil filter(s) on a minimum must be changed at these intervals or annually if not run continuously.
+However, the oil filter(s) must be changed if the oil filter differential exceeds the given limit or oil analysis requires it. - (4) When shutting off the compressor, normally there is a back spin of the compressor motor shaft in the opposite direction.
+The backspin of 4 or 5 revolutions are normal to fill the suction cavity with high pressure gas from the Oil Separator.
+More than this will reflect a faulty suction check valve or fully open bleed line around the suction check valve.